 A property/casualty insurance policy is a promise to pay claims related to covered, or insured, events.
-Usually, covered events take place during the time the policy is in effect (e.g., an auto accident, injury, or loss of property as a result of a loss covered under the terms of the policy).
+Usually, covered events take place during the time the policy is in effect (e.g., auto accident, injury, or loss of property as a result of a loss covered under the terms of the policy).
 In some cases, the insurance company is not presented with a claim or demand for payment by the insured or a third party until years after the covered event has occurred.
-It often takes many additional years for the claim, once made, to be investigated and settled.
+It can take many years for a claim, once made, to be investigated and settled.

 When these claims are eventually settled, the insurance company must have the resources to pay the claim in accordance with the policy provisions.
-Therefore, until all claims are resolved and the related amounts are paid, insurance accounting rules require the insurer to establish a "loss reserve" (including loss adjustment expenses [LAE] or settlement costs) as a liability on the company's balance sheet.
-The loss reserve is based on the company management's best estimate of the amounts that will be paid in the future for losses and settlement costs related to covered events that have occurred as of the date of the financial statement, whether or not all claims have been reported at that time.
+Therefore, until all claims are resolved and the related amounts are paid, insurance accounting rules require the insurer to establish a "loss reserve" as a liability on the company's balance sheet.
+(These loss reserves include a provision for loss adjustment expenses (LAE) or settlement costs.)
+The loss reserve is based on the company management's best estimate of the amounts that will be paid in the future for losses and loss adjustment expenses related to claims arising from past events (i.e., events on or prior to the accounting "as of" date) pursuant to policies sold, whether or not all claims have been reported at that time.